blakerspace/blakerspace.github.io/content/en/blog/boost-bars.md

 tags = []
 date = 2024-05-28
 draft = false
-description = "A look into how I was able to get dozens of free Cadbury chocolates during a flawed promotion" banner = 'img/boost-bars/boost-collage.jpg'
+description = "A look into how I was able to get dozens of free Cadbury chocolates from their promotion" banner = 'img/boost-bars/boost-collage.jpg'
 +++